eco-community/lottery-bot/README.md

 ## How wallet works
 - users can replenish their wallet via The Accountant bot `!send` command
 - users can withdraw from their wallet and eco points will be send to them via The Accountant bot `!send` command
-- users can buy lottery tickets using balance from their wallet
+- users can buy lottery tickets using balance from their wallet (aka lottery wallet)

 ## Installation